yansigit/ComfyUI-Nvidia-Docker/README.md

 ### 5.8.2.
 RTX 5080/5090 support

 To use the RTX 5080/5090 GPUs, you will need to make sure to install NVIDIA driver 570 or above.
 This driver brings support for the RTX 50xx series of GPUs and CUDA 12.8.
-PyTorch is also installed from the `nightly` version (until the official release of 2.7.0 with CUDA 12.8 support).
+On 20250424, PyTorch 2.7.0 was released with support for CUDA 12.8.

 ### 5.8.3.
 Specifying alternate folder location (ex: --output_directory) with BASE_DIRECTORY